 As the obligations that arose under the Grower Licence Agreements (and that subsequently gave rise to the need for the Tomua Deed) were entered into while the NZKMB had responsibility for the industry, they became obligations of Zespri; obligations that Zespri inherited or acquired consequent upon the restructuring.
-In essence the obligations to Tomua growers under the Tomua Growers Licence Agreement were Zespri's responsibility; responsibilities that it inherited.
+In essence the obligations to Tomua growers under the Tomua Growers Licence Agreement were, as asserts, Zespri's responsibility; responsibilities that the company inherited, and therefore that ought to have been borne by the company rather than by growers generally, through the imposition of an industry levy requiring all growers to contribute.